 For more information and submitting your application, please contact Prof. Akbar Namin (firstname.lastname@example.org).

-The Department of Computer Science at Texas Tech University invites applications for a tenure-track position at the rank of assistant or associate professor starting in Fall 2014.
-Successful candidates must have a Ph.D. in computer science or a closely related field, be able to teach graduate and undergraduate courses, and perform research evidenced by scholarly publications.
-Successful candidates are also expected to contribute through professional and departmental services.
-Preference will be given to researchers in cyber security and software engineering, candidates with strong potential to obtain extramural funding.
-Applications from women and minorities are encouraged.
+The Department of Computer Science at Texas Tech University invites applications for multiple tenure-track positions at the rank of assistant or associate professor starting in Fall 2015.
+Two positions are part of the University's Big Data initiative.
+Successful candidates must have a Ph.D. in computer science or a closely related field, be able to teach graduate and undergraduate courses, and perform research as evidenced by scholarly publications.
+Service duties include program-building, as well as commitment to extra-curricular activities.
+Service to the department, college, and university is expected.
+Preference will be given to researchers in Big Data visualization, Big Data Analytics or Management, Cyber Security and Software Engineering, and candidates with strong potential to obtain extramural funding.
+Exceptional candidates in other research areas will also be considered.

-The Department of Computer Science currently has 14 faculty members with 252 undergraduate and 119 graduate students.
+The Department of Computer Science currently has 15 faculty members with 293 undergraduate and 119 graduate students.
 Texas Tech University, with an enrollment of 32,000 students, comprises 12 academic colleges/schools and is a part of the state-supported Texas Tech University System.
-The university shares its campus with the TTU Health Sciences Center.
+The university shares its campus with the Texas Tech University Health Sciences Center.